danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 1. In API's of this design, often `failure()` is optional, and if not provided it will be assumed you want the errors swallowed

-2. This spli-callback design is what the ES6 Promises API uses
+2. This split-callback design is what the ES6 Promises API uses

 Another common callback pattern is called _error-first style_ (also _Node style_, is the convention used across nearly all Nodejs APIs).